84monta/SimulatedAnnealing/README.md

 PERSONS = 1000
 ```

-- PERSONS You can change
+- PERSONS You can change  this variable to fit Input data size

 ## Trial number